 In winter, the cold weather reduces their appetite, and thus, their feeding frequency, while summer increases markedly their metabolism and appetite.
 Be careful to keep them under 82 degrees all the time because they don’t tolerate high temperatures.
 Feeding more dusted bugs in the warmer months may spur growth and help breeding females get enough fat, protein, and calcium.

 If your pet does stop eating for a while, do not panic, this is because your pet’s metabolism is different from that of other mammals.
 A healthy crested gecko can go for several weeks without eating.
 But always have food available during this time.
 Take them to a vet if you don’t see signs of eating for three weeks, or if they are lethargic or show other signs of illness.

 What can crested geckos eat?

 There was a time when captive geckos were fed with baby food mixed with crickets to supplement the creatures in terms of nutrition.
-However, such diet would eventually lead to nutritional imbalance and would cripple or kill your pet.
-Moreover, crested gecko could not also consume food with a high ratio of phosphorus Crested gecko is ectothermic or “cold blooded”.
+However, such a diet would eventually lead to nutritional imbalance and would cripple or kill your pet.
+Moreover, a crested gecko should not consume food with a high ratio of phosphorus.

+Crested geckos are ectothermic or “cold-blooded”.
 Their blood isn’t really cold, but their energy from food doesn’t have to be spent maintaining their body temperature as in mammals.
 Mammals also have complex brains that use energy.
-So a reptile like a crested gecko doesn’t need to eat as much as endotherms animals.
+So a reptile like a crested gecko doesn’t need to eat as much as endothermic animals.

 What do baby geckos eat?